majsdev/learn-aws/aws.md

 ### IAM MFA
 Multi-factor authentication can be turned on per user.
-The user has to turn on MFA themselfs (because administrators have no access to users' physical deviced, but they can create policy to require MFA)
+The user has to turn on MFA themselfs (because administrators have no access to users' physical device, but they can create policy to require MFA)

 # Cognito
 ## What is it?